Siobhan Freegard

-Siobhan Freegard OBE (born 17 July 1967) is a leading female founder and social innovator focused on creating positive connections in the digital world.
-Siobhan founded both Netmums.com, the UK’s first social network for mothers and ChannelMum, the UK’s first all-female influencer agency.
+Siobhan Freegard OBE (born 17 July 1967) founded both Netmums.com, the UK's first social network for mothers and ChannelMum, the UK's first all-female influencer agency.

-Siobhan founded her first business, Netmums, in 2000 and grew it to become the biggest and most commercially successful female-interest website in the UK with a unique network of 151 local websites and 300 national groups for mums to meet offline, alongside 2,300 parent bloggers and over 8 million unique users each month.
+In 2000 Siobhan founded Netmums,a female-interest website in the UK with a network of 151 local websites and 300 national groups for mums to meet offline, alongside 2,300 parent bloggers and over 8 million unique users each month.
 Traffic to the site was ahead of Vogue, Cosmopolitan and every other parenting title.

-In 2011 Freegard and her co-founders sold Netmums to Axel Springer-owned French women’s publisher Aufeminin but she remained as Managing Director.
+In 2011 Freegard and her co-founders sold Netmums to Axel Springer-owned French women's publisher Aufeminin but she remained as managing director.
 In March 2014 Freegard estimated that the business was worth £50 million.

-In September 2014 Freegard stepped down as Managing Director to start a new content company for mothers, called Channel Mum.
+In September 2014 Freegard stepped down as managing director to start a new content company for mothers, called Channel Mum.

-Channel Mum was the UK's first all-female influencer agency and is credited with developing the ‘Mumfluencer’ phenomenon after launching the 2015 ‘Vlogstars’ competition.
+Channel Mum developed the term 'Mumfluencer' after launching the 2015 'Vlogstars' competition.
 UK TV network ITV took a minority stake in the business at launch.